 At Sister District, we build and maintain Democratic majorities in state legislatures across the country.
 Since our founding in late 2016, we have had tremendous success by executing a comprehensive strategy that involves both electoral and non-electoral tactics.

-Sister District Project’s political strategy is described below.
-It is complemented by non-electoral efforts performed at our affiliated (c)(4), Sister District Action Network (SDAN).
+Sister District Project’s political strategy is complemented by non-electoral efforts performed at our affiliated (c)(4), Sister District Action Network (SDAN).
 These include voter registration projects, civic education about the importance of state legislatures and state issues, and field experiments testing new methods of voter and volunteer contact.
 Each year, SDP and SDAN work together to create a mix of electoral and non-electoral activities for our volunteer community.

 Every ten years, the results of the National Census trigger redistricting in the states.
 This means that after the 2020 Census, every state will redraw its electoral district maps—an opportunity that will not arise again until 2031.
 State legislatures control the redistricting process in 37 states, so who we send to our state legislatures between now and 2020 will have consequences for years to come.